MARKETS-GLOBAL-Dollar gains on GDP, pushing oil, stocks lower

 The ECB's unexpected move also caused equity markets to retreat after earlier gains.

-Adding to the dollar's strength was data showing the American economy grew in the third quarter at the quickest pace in a year, while U.S. jobless claims fell in the latest week.
+Adding to the dollar's strength was data showing that the American economy grew in the third quarter at the quickest pace in a year while U.S. jobless claims fell in the latest week.
 The data supported the case for a cutback in stimulus by the Federal Reserve later this year.

-Stocks tied to the energy sector fell, but later pared early losses, with the PHLX Oil Service Sector Index declining 0.23 percent and the S&P Energy Index down 0.39 percent.
+Stocks tied to the energy sector fell, with the PHLX Oil Service Sector Index declining 0.63 percent and the S&P Energy Index down 0.68 percent.

 "This morning's GDP report sent the dollar surging, and anything commodity-based that was dollar-related just turned and headed south," said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.